 - What is wrong with me?

 - I want to become a doctor.
-Will I be able to go
+Will I be able to go to college?

 - Will I graduate from high school?